Genvarelli/Cloud-Based-Threat-Detection-Home-Lab/README.md

-# Cloud-Based Security Monitoring with Microsoft Azure
+# Cloud-Based Threat Detection Home Lab

 ## Objective
 This project aimed to establish a cloud-based Security Operations Centre (SOC) using Microsoft Azure and Microsoft Sentinel.
 The primary goal was to set up a virtual machine (VM) as a honeypot, forward logs to Microsoft Sentinel, and analyse security events for threat detection and incident response.